-Let’s get you paid!
-Your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more, but it all comes down to one thing: Getting money into your pocket for the work you do, and capturing that information in your accounting records.
+Your Wave account includes sophisticated invoicing features like estimates, recurring invoices, automatic reminders and more; All with the goal of getting money into your pocket for the work you do, and capturing that information in your accounting records.

 - Create the invoice.